 Vitamin C is required for the growth and repair of tissues in all parts of your body.
 It is necessary to form collagen, an important protein used to make skin, scar tissue, tendons, ligaments, and blood vessels.
 Vitamin C is essential for the healing of wounds, and for the repair and maintenance of cartilage, bones, and teeth.

 Vitamin C is an antioxidant.
 Antioxidants block some of the damage caused by free radicals.
-The build up of free radicals over time is largely responsible for the aging process and can contribute to the development of various health conditions such as cancer, heart disease, and an inflammatory conditions (like arthritis).
-Antioxidants also help reduce the damage to the body caused by toxic chemicals and pollutants (such as cigarette smoke).
+The buildup of free radicals over time is largely responsible for the aging process and can contribute to the development of various health conditions.
+Vitamin C is extremely important for cardio-vascular system.

 The major biologic function of vitamin D is to maintain normal blood levels of calcium and phosphorus.
 By promoting calcium absorption, vitamin D helps to form and maintain strong bones.
 Without vitamin D, bones can become thin and brittle.
 Vitamin D sufficiency prevents rickets in children and osteomalacia in adults, two forms of skeletal diseases that weaken bones.
 Research also suggests that vitamin D may help maintain a healthy immune system and help regulate cell growth and differentiation.

 Vitamin B1 (thiamine) plays an important role in helping the body convert carbohydrates and fat into energy.
-It is essential for normal growth and development, helps to maintain proper function of the heart, nervous and digestive systems.
+It contributes to normal functioning of the nervous system, to the normal function of the heart.

-Vitamin B2 is required for a wide variety of cellular processes; it plays a key role in energy metabolism, and is required for the metabolism of fats, carbohydrates, and proteins.
+Vitamin B2 plays a key role in energy metabolism, and is required for the metabolism of fats, carbohydrates, and proteins.
 Vitamin B2 is important for nervous and immune systems functions, for normal vision, contributes to the protection of cells from oxidative stress, to the reduction of tiredness and fatigue.

 Vitamin B3 (niacin) plays essential role in energy metabolism in the living cell and DNA repair.
 Niacin is effective in improving circulation and reducing “bad” cholesterol (low density cholesterol) and triglycerides levels; increases “good” cholesterol (high density cholesterol) in the blood.
 (1, 2)